ermongroup/cs228-notes/inference/ve/index.md

 This chapter covers the first exact inference algorithm, *variable elimination*.
 We discuss approximate inference in later chapters.

-We will assume for the rest of the chapter that $$x_i$$ are discrete variables taking $$k$$ possible values each{% include sidenote.html id="note-continuous" note="The principles behind variable elimination also extend to many continuous distributions (e.g. Gaussians), but we will not discuss these extensions here." %}.
+We will assume for the rest of the chapter that $$x_i$$ are discrete variables taking $$k$$ possible values each{% include sidenote.html id="note-continuous" note="The principles behind variable elimination also extend to many continuous distributions (e.g., Gaussians), but we will not discuss these extensions here." %}.

 ## An illustrative example

 Consider first the problem of marginal inference.
-Suppose for simplicity that we are given a chain Bayesian network, i.e. a probability of the form
+Suppose for simplicity that we are given a chain Bayesian network, i.e., a probability of the form

 $$ p(x_1, \dotsc, x_n) = p(x_1) \prod_{i=2}^n p(x_i \mid x_{i-1}). $$